affanmalik02/Timeline/README.md

 Messaging/DMs: Refer to these as "Telegrams".
 This harkens back to older forms of communication and gives a nostalgic touch to the action of sending direct messages.

-Notifications: Call these "Tidings".
-It’s a term that traditionally means news or information and is a nice, less-common term that fits the historical or temporal theme.

 Trending Topics: Call them "Eras".
-This term represents significant periods in history, aligning well with the idea of trending or notable events on your platform.
+This term represents significant periods in history, aligning well with the idea of trending or notable events on the platform.

-Story Feature: Name this feature "Epic".
-An epic is a long narrative poem, which could metaphorically represent a user's collection of short, personal stories.

 Groups/Communities: Refer to them as "Guilds".
 Historically, a guild was an association of craftsmen or merchants, which could parallel the idea of a group with common interests.

-Live Streaming: Name this feature "Currents".
-This can symbolize the live, flowing nature of this kind of content, like a river current that's always moving and changing.

 Polls/Surveys: Call them "Censuses".
 In keeping with the historical theme, a census is a systematic collection of data about a population.